ganjoor/persian-fonts-linux/README.md

 ## Getting started

-In the TeX file, include:
+In the TeX file, include the following commands.

 ```
 \usepackage{xepersian}